 If you want to update the current program stored in the flash ROM of the main PCB to the newer version or after you replace the main PCB, install the update program onto the flash ROM.

-The program installation requires a PC/AT-compatible computer (which is capable of running MS-DOS or its compatible OS).
+The program installation requires a PC/AT-compatible computer running MS-DOS, Windows 95, or Windows 98.
+For the MFC3200C/FAX1800C, it requires Windows 98, Windows Me, or Windows2000.